panki27/LMN-3-Firmware/README.md

 If you would like to support the project, please consider becoming a [sponsor](https://github.com/sponsors/stonepreston).

+## Configuring

+Due to hardware differences, it is possible that the encoders work the wrong way around.
+This can be fixed by setting the `INVERT_ENCODERS` directive in `src/config.h`, recompiling and flashing.

 ## Building

 This project uses [PlatformIO](https://platformio.org/) as its build system.
 Please refer to the [documentation](https://docs.platformio.org/en/latest/) for instructions on how to get started if you are not familiar with it.
 This will generally amount to installing the PlatformIO plugin for your IDE and then using the PlatformIO plugin GUI to build and push the firmware to the Teensy via USB, similar to the way the Arduino IDE works.
 The `platformio.ini` file contains important configuration used by platformIO at build time.